How does debt consolidation work?

 Talk to us

 If you would like to speak with someone before taking any steps to consolidate or refinance your debt, we’re here to help.
-Our personal loan experts are available to call any day during the week between 8am and 8pm Sydney/Melbourne time on 13 14 31.
+Our personal loan experts are available to call on 13 14 31, 8am to 7pm Monday to Friday and 9am to 2pm on Saturday (Sydney/Melbourne time).
 You can also visit your nearest CBA branch to speak with someone in person.

 If the unexpected happens and you’re behind in paying what you owe, look for assistance where possible.
 The Department of Human Services can help you find out what services are available for you.